 The last return to work program improvement number seven is having information exchange and open comms with healthcare providers, regardless of what type of care is being done for that injured employee, that injured worker, understanding who their doctors are, who their physicians are, who their healthcare providers are, being able to exchange information with them, get them any documents they need, and vice-versa, understanding what that person is capable of, helping understand what their limitations are.

-These types of communications greatly improve the process as a whole because there’s no misunderstanding as to what a worker is capable of.
+These types of communication greatly improve the process as a whole because there’s no misunderstanding as to what a worker is capable of.

 It also reduces any potential adversarial nature in these relationships.